chriskrycho/v4.chriskrycho.com/content/tech/js-frameworks-early-2015.md

 ---

-  - The state of JavaScript frameworks today is a scale, really, from not-at-all-monolithic to totally-monolithic, in roughly this order:
-    Backbone -- React & Angular -- Ember -- Meteor.
+  - The state of JavaScript frameworks today is a scale, really, from not-at-all-monolithic to totally-monolithic, in roughly this order: Backbone -- React & Angular -- Ember -- Meteor.

-  - Backbone and related library Underscore are really collections of common JS tools and patterns you can use to write apps, but they’re not *frameworks*, per se.
-You’ll write all your own boilerplate there.
+  - Backbone and related library Underscore are really collections of common JS tools and patterns you can use to write apps, but they're not *frameworks*, per se.
+You'll write all your own boilerplate there.

-  - React and Angular supply much *more* of the functionality, but Angular is a “meta-framework” that aims to do *some* boilerplate but let you construct your own custom app framework.
+  - React and Angular supply much *more* of the functionality, but Angular is a "meta-framework" that aims to do *some* boilerplate but let you construct your own custom app framework.

   - Angular is very powerful, but it's kind of like Git: wires are exposed; you